Skip to content

 Long-winded Juditha Triumphans at DNO

-Oratorios are notoriously undramatic, because they only tell a story for one second and do not zoom in on human emotions.
+Oratorios are notoriously undramatic because they only tell a story for one second and do not zoom in on human emotions.
 Juditha Triumphans is no exception and the narrative itself has little to it.
 To rid her town of its assailants, Judith gets their general drunk and then cuts off his head.
 This could make for a compelling story, were it...

 Minister Van Engelshoven: 'CaDance is a gift'.
 Blame her.

 Peaks and valleys right from the opening night of CaDance, the festival of contemporary dance.
-From toe-curlingly long dance to sky-high drama.
+From embarrassingly long dance to sky-high drama.
 Highlights: dancer Sammie Hermans and the entire Mom:Me.
 Crushing New artistic director Stacz Wilhelm, in the presence of the minister during his opening speech, names the harsh years of austerity since 2013.
 The so-called obviousness of art he wants to...

-'Stories are not that fascinating, it's what you see that matters' - Tsai Ming Liang and the art of watching
+'Stories are not that fascinating, what matters is what you see' - Tsai Ming Liang and the art of watching

 Eye film museum kicks off its Virtual Reality season with Tsai Ming Liang's The Deserted.
 Tsai himself was in the country for a masterclass, introductions and interviews.
 And although his films suggest otherwise, he is a very animated speaker.
 In his masterclass, he talked about his career, his collaboration with muse and regular actor Lee Kang-Sheng, and his position...

-Small Membership
+Small Cultural Membership

-175 / 12 Maanden
+175 / 12 Months

-Especially for organisations with a turnover or grant of less than 250,000 per year.
+For turnover less than 250,000 per year.

 Posting press releases yourself